CountQuackula/OutReadTakeHome/README.md

 Take home assessment for the Outread AI startup final round of interview/s involving the usage of unsupervised AI techniques to identify clusters of research.

 To run:
+First retrieve pdfs from: https://drive.google.com/drive/folders/1Sbk_kYCn2vngGJ3cGSInMMZUqzfLMdnt Then paste into a dir at root named 'Docs/'
 Use requirements.txt to install all dependencies in a venv ideally.
 Next run 'python main.py' and 5 graphs will be generated as well as relevent infromation printed to CLI.